From the name of a type of leather-soled shoe or sandal made on the Balearic Islands. It originally indicated a person who made or sold this item.

 ), perhaps originally denoting someone who acted like a king.

-Originally denoted a person who lived near a river, from Portuguese and Spanish rios
+Originally indicated a person who lived near an oak tree or forest, from Spanish roble

-Originally indicated a person from Salamanca, in western Spain.
+Originally indicated a person from Salamanca, a city in western Spain that is of unknown meaning.

 SANTOS Portuguese, Spanish

-Probably derived from the name of Urueña, a municipality in the province of Valladolid, Spain.
+Probably derived from the name of Urueña, a town in the province of Valladolid, Spain, which is of unknown meaning.

 From Spanish vega